 My Painting Process

 What is most notable about my work is color and energy.
-My primary interest is in the creative process itself, and what this flow is asking to invent at the moment I put the brush to the canvas.
+I want to experience what the creative flow is asking to invent at the moment I put the brush to the canvas.
 I use accessible imagery, but the energy and the way it shows up is unique to me, like a signature.
 The creative process is alive; it is a living experience.
 It creates an inner space that relates in life.
 I love this.

 My painting process is inspired by a simple, imperfectly beautiful subject, such as my interior or landscape surroundings, and living things such as people and pets.
 I may also be drawn to a photograph from a book, magazine, or the internet, with which to re-interpret.
 Next, I mindfully construct a pencil composition from paper to canvas.
 Then, paint is used to allow an unfolding of image and mark making that is right for me.
 I am lost, secure in the present moment, and happy.